angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-and-Navigation-for-Autonomous-Driving/README.md

 ## Usage
 ### Simulator Environment
 - To use the behavior-rich simulator including conservative and aggressive vehicles use [master](/angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-for-Autonomous-Navigation/tree/master) branch.
-- To use the default OpenAI gym-based simulator switch to the [default_sim](/angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-for-Autonomous-Navigation/tree/default_sim) branch.
+- To use the *[default](https://github.com/eleurent/highway-env)* OpenAI gym-based simulator switch to the [default_sim](/angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-for-Autonomous-Navigation/tree/default_sim) branch.
+(Credits to Edouard Leurent)

 ### Build
 First, build the code using the following commands: